vamsipraveenk/pypi-packages-mcp-server/README.md

-# Python Package MCP Server
+# Python Packages MCP Server

 A Model Context Protocol (MCP) server that provides AI coding agents with comprehensive awareness of Python package ecosystems.
 It enables: